rsingel/contextly-plugin-wordpress/readme.txt

 We do this through a combination of powerful machine learning algorithms that run on *our* servers, so we never slow you down.
 Plus, Contextly has powerful curation tools, including in-story sidebars, ways to choose related links, and ways to drive readers to things that are important to your site or business.

-Contextly is free for sites up to 10,000 PVs per month, and for larger sites, we operate on a paid subscription basis.
+Contextly comes with a free trial, but operates on a paid subscription basis.
 You can see our pricing and learn more about what we do on the [Contextly](http://contextly.com "Contextly") website.

 ***